emberjs/website/source/blog/2015-06-18-ember-data-1-13-released.md

 blog post, going forward Ember Data will be syncing up it's releases and version numbers with Ember.js releases.

-**Ember Data 1.13 is the first release of Ember Data that syncs its version with a version of Ember.js.** Ember Data 1.13 will be followed by Ember Data 2.0, which will be released alongside Ember.js 2.0
+**Ember Data 1.13 is the first release of Ember Data that syncs its version with a version of Ember.js.** It will be followed by Ember Data 2.0, which will be released alongside Ember.js 2.0 **Ember Data 1.13 is fully backwards compatible with Ember Data beta.19, allowing for a smooth upgrade path**

-###New Features
+###Ember Data 1.13 overview

 Ember Data 1.13 is a massive release we are very proud of.
 The highlight of the Ember Data 1.13 release is a total overhaul of Ember Data's internal data format and Serializer to follow JSON API.

 Two years ago Tom Dale and Yehuda Katz [published](http://emberjs.com/blog/2013/05/03/ember-data-progress-update.html) a vision for how Ember Data should look in the future and articulated the need for a single, ubuqituous JSON API standard.